ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06b-kruskals-algorithm.md

 ### Kruskal's algorithm

 ::: TODO
-- first show more abstract pseudocode, not using union/find
+- Prio 2: first show more abstract pseudocode, not using union/find
 :::

 Our next MCST algorithm is commonly referred to as